Franosei/pipeline_football_predictions/README.md

 The goal of pipeline_football_predictions is to predict all matches of Germany teams in Bundesliga, Chanpions league and DFB Pokal.
-The final result is save as a textfile name result.text
+The final result is save as a textfile name result.txt